d-shap/credentials-gradle-plugin/README.md

 Plugin provides a `read` function.
 This function accepts the following parameters:
-* `baseDir` - the directory with a keystore file and a credentials file
+* `baseDir` - the directory with a keystore file and a credentials file, relative to the project's root directory
 * `keystoreFileName` - the name of a keystore file within a base directory
 * `credentialsFileName` - the name of a credentials file within a base directory
 * `keystorePasswordProperty` - the property for a keystore password property